 The rails only fit on the right or the left side.
-The pull-out rails must pull out towards you.
+For both rails, ensure that the curved rods are at the front.

 - 1. First, insert the rail in the middle of the rear socket a, until the rail rests against the cooking compartment wall, and push it back b (figure 11). - 2.
 Then insert the rail into the front socket C, until the rail also rests against the cooking compartment wall here, and press it downwards d (figure 2).